Welcome to the Hellmouth: Plot

-Buffy, Willow, Jesse McNally (Eric Balfour), and Xander meet during a break, and Xander returns the stake.
-Buffy claims it is standard self-defense in Los Angeles.
-Cordelia appears and tells Buffy that gym is cancelled due to the "extreme dead guy" in one student's gym locker.
-Buffy asks whether there were marks on the body, freaking out Cordelia.
-Buffy forces her way into the locker room, examines the body, and finds the characteristic puncture wounds of a vampire on the neck.
-Buffy returns to the library and confronts Giles, who informs her that he is her Watcher.
-Buffy refuses to accept her calling as a Slayer, since it had gotten her kicked out of her previous school and robbed her of a social life.
-After they leave the library, Xander emerges from behind the shelves, having overheard the strange conversation.
+During a break, Buffy meets with Willow, Jesse McNally (Eric Balfour), and Xander, who returns her stake.
+Buffy explains it is a common self-defense weapon in Los Angeles.
+Cordelia informs Buffy that gym class has been canceled due to an "extreme dead guy" found in a student's locker.
+When Buffy asks if there were any marks on the body, Cordelia becomes alarmed.
+Buffy forces her way into the locker room, examines the body, and finds the characteristic puncture wounds of a vampire on his neck.
+She returns to the library and confronts Giles, who informs her that he is her new Watcher.
+Buffy refuses to accept her calling as the Slayer, blaming it for her expulsion and troubled social life.
+After they leave, a confused Xander emerges from behind the shelves, having overheard their conversation.

-That night, en route to her first visit to The Bronze, the cool hangout in Sunnydale, Buffy meets a mysterious, handsome stranger (David Boreanaz), who warns her that she is living on a Hellmouth that is about to open, and that "The Harvest" is coming.
+That night Buffy goes to The Bronze, Sunnydale's popular hangout, where she meets a mysterious stranger named Angel (David Boreanaz).
+He warns Buffy that she lives on a Hellmouth about to open and that "the Harvest" is coming.
 He also gives her a large silver cross pendant.
-In The Bronze, Buffy meets Willow and encourages her to seize the moment.
-She finds Giles and tells him about the stranger.
-Giles tells her to learn to hone her skills to sense vampires anywhere.
-Buffy uses her fashion sense to pick out a vampire (J. Patrick Lawlor) in the club and is alarmed to see Willow leave with him.
-She loses them and is surprised by Cordelia, nearly staking her and scaring her off.
-While Buffy looks for Willow, Jesse chats up the vampire girl, Darla, at The Bronze.
-Buffy is stopped by Xander, whom she convinces to help search for Willow.
+Inside The Bronze, Buffy reunites with Willow and urges her to seize the moment.
+Buffy then finds Giles and tells him about Angel.
+Giles advises her to hone her ability to sense when vampires are nearby.
+Using her instincts, Buffy identifies a vampire (J. Patrick Lawlor) in the club and becomes alarmed when Willow leaves with him.
+She loses sight of them and is startled by Cordelia, whom she nearly stakes before scaring her off.
+Meanwhile, Jesse chats with Darla on the dance floor.
+While searching for Willow, Buffy encounters Xander and convinces him to help.

-Meanwhile, under the streets of Sunnydale, the Master (Mark Metcalf), an ancient and powerful vampire king, is woken by lesser vampires from a long sleep to prepare for the Harvest.
-He sends Luke (Brian Thompson) to fetch young blood.
-Willow's new acquaintance takes her to a crypt in a cemetery, where they are joined by Darla and Jesse, whom she has bitten.
-Buffy and Xander arrive.
-Buffy kills Willow's vampire.
-Xander and Willow help the weakened Jesse to flee.
-Luke takes Darla's place in the fight so she can help catch the kids.
-Luke throws Buffy in a stone coffin and is about to move in for the kill.
+Beneath the streets of Sunnydale, the Master (Mark Metcalf), an ancient and powerful vampire, is awakened by his followers to prepare for the Harvest.
+He sends Luke (Brian Thompson) to gather fresh victims.
+The vampire lures Willow to a cemetery and traps her inside a crypt, where they are joined by Darla and a weakened Jesse, who has already been bitten.
+Buffy and Xander arrive, and Buffy kills the vampire attacking Willow.
+As Darla and Buffy fight, Xander helps Jesse and Willow escape.
+Luke arrives and overpowers Buffy, throwing her into a wall.
+During the ensuing fight, Darla flees the crypt.
+Luke then traps Buffy in a stone coffin and moves in to bite her.